Applied AI

 • Modular service boundaries: maintain a clean separation between predictive analytics, procurement orchestration, and shop scheduling.
 Each module exposes well-defined interfaces and can be evolved independently with versioned contracts.

-• Decision service autonomy with guardrails: autonomous agents operate within guardrails defined by policy engines, risk thresholds, and approval workflows.
+• Decision service autonomy with guardrails: autonomous agents operate within policy engines, risk thresholds, and approval workflows.
 Human-in-the-loop checkpoints exist for high-risk decisions or unusual exceptions.

 • State management and idempotency: maintain consistent state across distributed components.
 Idempotent operations and compensating actions help recover from partial failures or retries.

-• resiliency and fault tolerance: design for partial outages, circuit breakers, and graceful degradation.
+• Resilience and fault tolerance: design for partial outages, circuit breakers, and graceful degradation.
 Maintain operational visibility through centralized tracing and logging while limiting blast radii of failures.

 Failure modes and resilience considerations